Tattoo designs

 Enata,

 Enata tattoo is a very common tattoo, especially in the Marquesas culture.
 The Enata represents men and gods.
 But it is when combined with other tattoos it has other different meanings.
 It thus illustrates the stages of a person's life, such as births and marriages, as well as the social status of the person who carries it.
 An inverted Enata represents enemies.
+Additionally, Enata designs can depict stories of heritage and lineage, serving as a tribute to one's ancestry.

 The Meaning of Polynesian Tattoos - Enata,